eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 9. SSO login to web2 and web3 applications
 10. Sovereign data cloud storage (client-side encrypted using a recoverable key)

-This grant proposal only seeks funding for #3, social recovery feature.
+This grant proposal **only seeks funding for #3, social recovery feature**.
 Other features will be funded through a mixture of self funding, EU grants and additional ENF and Pomelo grants in combination with revenue from our SaaS offering to industry.

 ### Ecosystem Fit

-> Help us locate your project in the EOSIO landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
+- Where and how does your project fit into the ecosystem
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 - What need(s) does your project meet?
 - Are there any other projects similar to yours in the EOSIO ecosystem?